Medusa Piercing Guide - Everything You Need To Know About 'The Philtrum'

 Taking good care helps to ensure that everything turns out as it should, and your piercing ends up looking as perfect as you initially imaged.

 This article has been written to explain as much as possible about everything you're going to need to know about these beautiful piercings.

 What Is A Medusa Piercing?

-In terms of how a medusa piercing is usually set up, a labret stud is commonly used as the jewellery type of choice.
-The stud is usually made up of three separate sections, including:
+In terms of how a medusa piercing is usually set up, a labret stud is commonly used as the jewelry type of choice.
+The stud is generally made up of three separate sections, including:

 The Barbell - This is the long middle section of the stud which connects the bead at the front to the disk at the back.

 The Disk - The disk is the final section of the stud which the barbell is attached to.
 The disk helps to keep the rest of the stud in place and stops the bead and barbell from slipping out.